 You have used the Trace API to report data but don't see your data in New Relic or you have questions about it.

 Here are some ideas for troubleshooting missing Trace API-reported data:

-- To verify span data has been reported, run a NRQL search in the New Relic One chart builder for the span event just uploaded.
+- To verify span data has been reported, run a NRQL query in the New Relic One chart builder for the span just uploaded.
 You must be in the same New Relic account used to report the trace data (same license key).
 Example query:

 FROM Span SELECT * WHERE trace.id = '123456'